kushalbhatia/duplicate-files/README.md

 2. Create an empty dictionary of hashed files, an empty list of duplicate files, an ignore list of case-sensitive hidden directories, and a timer

 3. Compute and return hash value for given file by opening and reading binary file, then computing SHA-1 hash.
-Look out for exceptions; if caught, skip
+Look out for all exceptions/errors; if caught, skip

 4. Verify if path contains a folder that is in the ignore_directory_list (you can add to this list if you want)